-Gene Hoffman, chairman and CEO of Vindicia, talks to TVBEurope about the predicted growth of VoD services, the power of Netflix, and the future of premium OTT in Europe.
+Gene Hoffman, CEO of Vindicia, talks to TVBEurope about the predicted growth of VoD services, the power of Netflix, and the future of premium OTT in Europe.

 What is the future of premium OTT?

 Subscription OTT video on demand (VoD) services are increasing in advanced Western European markets.
 This is largely due to key market enablers that are in place across the region, including high levels of broadband penetration, access to connected devices, a willingness and ability to pay for content online, and supportive regulatory environments.
 Furthermore, technology costs have fallen significantly, enabling a wide range of providers to enter the market.
 However, despite the market’s predicted growth – £110 million in 2013 rising to £390 million in 2017 in the UK alone – delivering services in a fragmented environment can be challenging.

 For content providers, premium OTT is only one of various options for monetising video content.
 Indeed, other alternatives include transactional services, ad-supported content and bundled offerings such as TV Everywhere, provided as part of a membership package.
 The attractiveness of these business models varies widely for different categories of video content, from premium film and TV through to niche content, such as performing arts.

 Netflix’s entry into the European market has encouraged interest in premium OTT as a business model.
 Indeed, it is now present in 16 per cent of UK households and has attracted a new wave of investment and service launches by other international OTT providers, pay TV operators and broadcasters.
 Industry participants are subsequently spending growing amounts of money on marketing and promotion, driving consumer awareness and understanding.
 It’s inevitable that premium OTT services will experience rapid growth across the region.